ufal/neuralmonkey/docs/source/overview.rst

-This overview should provide you with the basic insight on how Neural Monkey conceptualizes the problem of sequence-to-sequence learning and how the data flow during training and running models look like.
+This overview should provide you with the basic insight on how Neural Monkey conceptualizes the problem of sequence-to-sequence learning and how the data flow during training and running models looks like.

 -------------------------------
 Loading and Processing Datasets